wajih-rathore/wajih-rathore/README.md

 * 🌍  I'm based in Islamabad, PK
 * ✉️  You can contact me at [wajih.rathore@gmail.com](mailto:wajih.rathore@gmail.com)
-* 🧠  I'm learning ABAP right now
+* 🧠  I'm learning ABAP and Flutter

 ### Skills